 Source: The Derecho, Uhh, Danica, You Should Know Better

-In 2022, Republicans were again in charge of the House of Delegates.
-The Speaker dropped Roem from the Transportation Committee, and of course appointed new committee chairs from his party.
-In the previous 2020-2021 session, nine of the 14 committee chairs in the House of Delegates had been Democrats from Northern Virginia.
-In 2022, no committee chairs were from that region, reflecting the small number of Republican delegates from Northern Virginia compared to "downstate."
-The House speaker, House majority leader, and a deputy House majority leader were elected from districts from west of the Blue Ridge.
-Of the 14 committee chairs, eight chosen by the Speaker in 2022 were elected from rural areas.
+In 2022, after Republicans won control of the House of Delegates in the 2021 election, the Speaker appointed new committee chairs that were Republican delegates.
+In the previous 2020-2022 session when Democrats had the majority, 9 of the 14 committee chairs in the House of Delegates had been Democrats from Northern Virginia.
+In 2022-2024, no committee chairs were from that region.
+That discrepancy reflected the small number of Republican delegates from Northern Virginia compared to "downstate" and their lack of seniority.

 the Republican Speaker of the House of Delegates appointed committee chairs in 2022 that reflected the geographical strength of the party outside of Northern Virginia